tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 inx RP   00 RP0 011  Increment a register pair (a 16 bit value): B:C, D:E, H:L. To do: increment the stack pointer.

 Process:
-hlt      01 110 110  Halt processor.
-nop      00 000 000  No operation.
-I added a delay: delay(100).
-out pa   11 010 011  Write the accumulator data out to port a.
+call a   11 001 101  Unconditional subroutine call.
+Push current address onto the stack and jump the subroutine address. ret      11 001 001  Unconditional return from subroutine.
+Pop the call address from the stack and continue to the next address. hlt      01 110 110  Halt processor. nop      00 000 000  No operation.
+I added a delay: delay(100). out pa   11 010 011  Write the accumulator data out to port a.
 I'm using this opcode to write custom log messages such as echoing the registers.